-As of the date on this Annual Report on Form 20-F, the conflict between Russia and Ukraine is still ongoing.
-For a discussion of the potential impact of the conflict on our business, see Item 3.D-Risk Factors and -Factors Affecting Comparability and Results of Operations-The Conflict Between Russia and Ukraine.
+As of the date on this Annual Report, the conflict between Russia and Ukraine is still ongoing.
+For a discussion of the potential impact of the conflict on our business, see-Risk Factors and -Factors Affecting Comparability and Results of Operations-The Conflict Between Russia and Ukraine.